Bias and Division in the Free World: Infinite Divisibility

-Turning to the second half of the theorem: When either identity is satisfied for $X$ then $Y$ is uniquely determined by its Voiculescu transform in \eqref{eq:R.thm.conclusion.2}, which depends only on the distribution of $X$, which itself encodes the mean.
-When both $X$ and $X'$ satisfy either, and therefore both, of the given identities for the same $Y$, by \eqref{eq:R.thm.conclusion} we must have
+Turning to the second half of the theorem: When any of these equivalent identities is satisfied for $X$ then $V_0$ is uniquely determined by its Voiculescu transform in \eqref{eq:R.thm.conclusion.2}, which depends only on the distribution of $X$, which itself encodes the mean.
+When both $X$ and $X'$ satisfy any of the three, and therefore all of the given identities for the same $V_0$, by \eqref{eq:R.thm.conclusion} we must have

 and hence

 thus yielding the final claim. \end{proof}